 Dr. Hunter completed his 3-year residency and received his master's degree at Loma Linda University School of Dentistry in the Department of Advanced Periodontics and Implant Surgery in Loma Linda, CA where he received the California Society of Periodontists Robert L. Merin Most Outstanding Resident Award.
 While at Loma Linda School of Dentistry he completed his master's research titled “A Technical Comparison of Two Different Guided Implant Surgery Materials: 3D Printed vs. Thermoplastic.”
 Dr. Hunter currently teaches part-time at Loma Linda University in the Department of Advanced Periodontics and Implant Surgery.

 Dr. Hunter is board certified by the American Academy of Periodontology.
+He is also a board member of the Conejo Valley Academy of Dentistry and the Santa Barbara-Ventura County Dental Society

 Dr. Hunter likes to spend his time off with his wife (Camberly), daughter (Harper), and dog (Sofie).
 When not with his family, he enjoys soccer, snowboarding, and fishing